keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - EBS snapshots occur asynchronously which means that a volume can be used as normal while a snapshot is taking place.
 - When creating a snapshot for a future root device, tt is considered best practices to stop the running instance where the original device is before taking the snapshot.
 - The easiest way to move an EC2 instance and a volume to another availability zone is to take a snapshot.
-- When creating an image from a snapshot, if you want to deploy a different volume type for the new image (e.g. General Pupose SSD -> Throughput Optimized HDD) then you must make sure that the virtualization for the new image is hardware-assisted.
+- When creating an image from a snapshot, if you want to deploy a different volume type for the new image (e.g. General Purpose SSD -> Throughput Optimized HDD) then you must make sure that the virtualization for the new image is hardware-assisted.
 - A short summary for creating copies of EC2 instances: Old instance -> Snapshot -> Image (AMI) -> New instance
 - You cannot delete a snapshot of an EBS Volume that is used as the root device of a registered AMI.
 If the original snapshot was deleted, then the AMI would not be able to use it as the basis to create new instances.
 For this reason, AWS protects you from accidentally deleting the EBS Snapshot, since it could be critical to your systems.
 To delete an EBS Snapshot attached to a registered AMI, first remove the AMI, then the snapshot can be deleted.